ahakola/Saliens-Go/README.md

 - Estimate for maximum EXP gain is 218500 + bonuses
 ```

----
+### If you use API, why repository includes JSON-files?

-JSON-files are provided in case someone wants to play with the code after the Steam event has ended and you can't get proper data from servers anymore.
+JSON-files are provided in case someone wants to play with the code after the Steam's 2018 Summer Sale -event has ended and you can't get proper data from API anymore.